Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] sharing JavaScript code with other people
 - [ ] making JavaScript-reliant sites accessible to users who do not have JavaScript turned on
-- [x] bundling individual JavaScript files for use in your website
+- [x] bundling individual JavaScript files for use on your website
 - [ ] source control

 #### Q23.
 How many columns will there be, given this code?